ibm-cloud-docs/virtual-servers/vsi_upgrading_port_speeds_linux.md

 # Upgrading port speed in Linux
 {: #upgrading-port-speed-in-linux}

-The default port speed for customer servers (for both public and private networks) is 10 Mbps.
-If you want to upgrade either of your port speeds to 100 Mbps or 1000 Mbps, open a support case with the Sales department.
-You need to approve the monthly charge before a technician changes the port speed limits on the network.
+Use the following information to update your port speed in Linux.

-These commands affect the connectivity of your server.
-Always manage network connections by first connecting to the IP that you are NOT working on.
+{: shortdesc}

-{: tip}
+The following commands affect the connectivity of your server.
+Always manage network connections by first connecting to the IP that you are not working on.

 You can check the current speed of your connection by running the following commands: